What Is Bluetooth aptX HD?

 In order for you to actually take advantage of aptX HD, both the “sending” and “receiving” devices need to support aptX HD.

-If you are using Audioengine wireless speakers on the “receiving” end of the wireless setup, you are starting off on the right foot as all of our wireless speakers come stock with the aptX HD codec implemented and ready to roll.
+If you are using Audioengine’s A5+, HD3 or HD6 home music systems on the “receiving” end of the wireless setup, you are starting off on the right foot as all of these wireless speakers come stock with the aptX HD codec implemented and ready to roll.
 Now, let’s take a look at your “sending” device to determine its compatibility.
 AptX HD was developed by a company called Qualcomm.
 Qualcomm is doing an excellent job by working with consumer electronics manufacturers to get aptX HD integrated into as many smartphones, tablets, headphones, etc., as possible.

 You can find a full list of devices which are currently aptX HD compatible on Qualcomm’s website by clicking here.